How to Protect Your Money and Identity Online

 Before you give money to anyone, be sure to run the broker or brokerage firm through the Financial Industry Regulatory Authority’s BrokerCheck.
 This simple search will only take a few moments and will tell you if the broker or brokerage firm is permitted to sell you securities.

 You should have a grasp of what kind of returns you can expect from investments.
+You can get this knowledge by reading Chapter 1.
 At the very least, know that U.S. stocks roughly generate 10 percent returns, a year, on average.
-Knowing what legitimate investments return will help you smell a sham a mile away.
+Knowing what legitimate investments return will help you smell a scam a mile away.
 If someone promises “guaranteed” or “risk free” returns that exceed the return of stocks, or 10 percent, you know you’re most likely being lied to.

 The Securities and Exchange Commission offers free and tremendously helpful tools and tips to investors.
 Taking the time to check out the site will make you a much more informed investor.
 The North American Securities Administrators Association puts you in touch with your state regulator in two clicks.
 Just click the Contact Your Regulator option on the menu bar and then click your state in the list that appears.